Koons Kia Settles False Advertising Claims with AG

 - Koons Kia agrees that any future violations of this Assurance, or the Consumer Protection Act, shall constitute a second violation of the Consumer Protection Act for purposes of 13-410 of the Act.

 Lawyers for Help With Car Dealer Problems

-If you have been cheated by a car dealer’s false advertising or charged illegal fees, call Whitney, LLP for your Free Consultation.
+If you have been cheated by a car dealer’s false advertising or charged illegal fees, call Whitney, LLP for your Legal Consultation.